-- Schedule your sketchbook work.
-Determine the best time of day for you and set aside time to work then. - Working in your sketchbook daily is ideal, but maybe that won't work for your schedule.
-Decide how many times a week you want to work in your sketchbook and which days of the week are best for you.
-Then plan time to do it.
+• Schedule your art play.
+Determine the best time of day for you and set aside time to work then.

-- Set realistic goals for and don't put too much pressure on yourself to perform. - Work with prompts use those provided on page 27 and/or create your own. - It can be helpful to date your pages.
+- Making art daily is ideal, but maybe that won't work for your schedule.
+Decide how many times a week you want to work work on art-making and which days of the week are best for you.
+Then plan time to do it. - Set realistic goals and don't put too much pressure on yourself to perform. - It can be helpful to date your sketchbook pages and other work.
 A date stamp is fun to use and makes dating pages easy. - Give yourself a time limit.
 It can also help to set a timer.
-Working in your sketchbook in small bites is an easy, low pressure way to make sure you're creating every day. - Listen to something while you're working in your sketchbook.
+Working in small bites is an easy, low pressure way to make sure you're creating every day. - Listen to something while you're working.
 Having music, an audiobook or podcast playing in the background can help quiet your inner critic. - Steal time.
-Sketching while you watch tv, wait for dinner to cook or during your child's music lesson is a great way to fit a sketchbook practice into your days. - To share or not to share?
-Sharing your pages (with a friend, on social media, on your blog, etc.) can help hold you accountable, but it can also be stifling.
+Sketching while you watch tv, wait for dinner to cook or during your child's music lesson is a great way to fit an art practice into your days. - To share or not to share?
+Sharing what you create (with a friend, on social media, on your blog, etc.) can help hold you accountable, but it can also be stifling.
 Do what works best for you and don't be afraid to change your mind along the way. - Enjoy yourself!
 Remember to have fun!
-Working in a sketchbook can certainly be work, but it can (and should) also be enjoyable.
-A sketchbook can be a place for play as well as work.
-It's the act of keeping a sketchbook that is most important, not what you see on the finished page.
+Art making can certainly be work, but it can (and should) also be enjoyable.
+It's the act of regularly creating that is most important, not what you see on the finished page.